 Direct seed or transplants may be used.
 In warmer locations, it can be grown as a perennial.
 In cool to cold locations, it can be grown as an annual or as a greenhouse plant.
 It does very well in hydroponic systems and is an excellent permaculture plant.

-It grows so fast and easily, and tastes so good, that anyone in a temperate climate could grow this plant indoors in winter and outside in summer.
+It grows so fast and easily and tastes so good, that anyone in a temperate climate could grow this plant indoors in winter and outside in summer.

 Water Spinach does not do well where average temperatures drop below 10°C, and do much better when the temperature is between 20 to 30°C. It tolerates very high rainfall, but not frost.

-To produce strong seedlings, seed should be sown 5mm deep in trays with potting mix deep enough to allow the plants to develop a good root system.
+To produce strong seedlings, the seed should be sown 5mm deep in trays with potting mix deep enough to allow the plants to develop a good root system.
 Transplant when plants are 10 to 15cm tall with four true leaves.

 Water spinach needs much more water than most other vegetable crops.
 This increased irrigation can leach out readily available nutrients, so it is recommended to use slow-release forms of fertility.
-Where rainfall is low, frequent heavy irrigations are necessary for high quality shoots.
+Where rainfall is low, frequent heavy irrigations are necessary for high-quality shoots.

 The plants grow to around 30cm tall with trailing stems that can grow to 2 to 3 meters (6 to 10ft) long.

 If you live in warmer locations, you may need to contain the plants or harvest often to keep it from spreading too much.
-It has long, jointed and hollow stems, which allow the vines to float on water or creep across muddy ground.
-Adventitious roots are formed at nodes which are in contact with water or moist soil.
+It has long, jointed and hollow stems, which allow the vines to float on water or creep across the muddy ground.
+Adventitious roots are formed at nodes that are in contact with water or moist soil.
 Harvesting for human consumption is the best method, by far.

 Harvest 30 to 60 days after sowing, depending on climate and culture.